WeareJH/m2-module-import/README.md

 You would then use the name of this virtual type `my_email_handler` and add it to the `report_handlers` config of your import.

-So, in this example, if any message occurred with a log level greater than or equal to ERROR (ERROR, CRITICAL, ALERT & EMERGENCY) at the end of the import, the whole import log would be emailed to aydin@wearejh.com.

 ### Creating custom handlers

 You may want to send messages to a third party logging system.
 In order to do that you just need to implement the interface